rust-lang/rfcs/active/0000-int-name.md

   - `PointerSizedInt` and `PointerSizedUInt`.
   - ...

 The impact of not doing this: Portability bugs, peformance bugs, difficulties explaining the language, and recurring discussions about this.
-A possible impact on language adoption when people read warnings not to use `int`.
+Also a possible impact on language adoption when people read warnings to be careful about using `int`.

 Another alternative considered is a lint warning on every use of `int` or `uint` that's not directly related to array indexing.

-# Unresolved questions
+# Unresolved Questions

   - Change this before Rust 1.0?

-# References
+# Discussion References

   - [Guide: what to do about int](https://github.com/rust-lang/rust/issues/15526)
   - [If `int` has the wrong size …?](http://discuss.rust-lang.org/t/if-int-has-the-wrong-size/454)